 The Cosmostatistics Initiative (COIN) on Overleaf

-The Cosmostatistics Initiative (COIN) is partnering with Overleaf to provide free, one-year Overleaf Pro accounts and LaTeX resources to all members of the COIN community.
+The Cosmostatistics Initiative (COIN) is partnering with Overleaf to provide free Overleaf Professional accounts and LaTeX resources to all members of the COIN community.

 Join The Cosmostatistics Initiative (COIN) on Overleaf

-COIN members (as at March 12th 2016) who were already using Overleaf have been automatically upgraded to Pro - simply login to Overleaf to start using your upgraded account!
+COIN members (as at March 12th 2016) who were already using Overleaf have been automatically upgraded to Professional - simply login to Overleaf to start using your upgraded account!